easytarget/MQ-Pro-IO/README.md

 In this guide we only replace the device tree used by the kernel when Linux is started in the final stages of boot up.

-We do not need to modify the device tree used by U-Boot, or the kernel init processes, they still use the default (??FIX??) device tree they were compiled against.
+We do not need to modify the device tree used by U-Boot, or the kernel init processes, they still use the default (Sipeed Lichee RV) device tree they were compiled against.
 Because this part of the boot process already works correctly we can avoid the complexity of recompiling anything.

 ## Roll Your Own Device Tree
 Hopefully you can do what you need with the default tree, and dynamically create your devices on it via `pinctl`.